 Obviously firms do not need to comply with an EU Directive, as it’s the member states that are obliged to transpose the provisions of the Directive into national laws and regulations, providing a framework firms do have to comply with.
 But the changes are coming and it is only prudent to start planning for them.

-What you should be doing now to prepare for 5MLD
+What you should be doing to ensure 5MLD compliance

 - As always your defence is only as good as the quality of your people, their awareness and their motivations.
 A crucial first step is to ensure that all staff throughout your organisation are fully aware of the changes affecting their daily work.
 It is equally important that the Board and Senior Management are appropriately briefed on the changes affecting their companies.